 and restart the webserver.
 The error should be resolved.

 When Matomo (Piwik) is setup to delete old logs, after the log deletion, we will run OPTIMIZE queries to claim the lost Mysql space on the database tables.
 These queries can be very slow to run and can cause problems on extremely large Matomo servers.
 If you see SQL queries and the server load going up out of control, with queries queueing because of an OPTIMIZE TABLE query, we recommend to disable all OPTIMIZE TABLE queries.
 To do so, edit config/config.ini.php and add:

-Note: Matomo (Piwik) will never OPTIMIZE table which are Innodb, we will only OPTIMIZE tables of the Myisam type.
+Note: Matomo will usually not OPTIMIZE tables which are Innodb tables (unless you are using MariaDB of version 10.1.1 or newer) but we will OPTIMIZE tables of the Myisam type.

-Matomo (Piwik) processes huge amount of data and then stores this data in the database.
+Matomo processes huge amount of data and then stores this data in the database.
 For improved performance, Matomo tries to import a lot of data in the database at once using a Mysql feature called “LOAD DATA INFILE”.
 You can check whether your server supports this performance improvement in Administration > System Check menu.
-The system checks two commands: LOAD DATA INFILE and LOAD DATA LOCAL INFILE.
+The system checks two commands: LOAD DATA INFILE and LOAD DATA LOCAL INFILE (which also works when the MySQL server is on a different server than your web server).
 It’s enough if either one of these work.

 If you are not seeing a green tick under “Database abilities”, try the following troubleshooting steps:

-- Check the “mysqld” process can access the file created in the tmp/assets directory in the piwik-installation:
+- Check the “mysqld” process can access the file created in the tmp/assets directory in the matomo-installation:

 - give the process mysqld executable-access (+x) to files in